kubernetes/enhancements/keps/sig-auth/4317-pod-certificates/README.md

 	// implementation can then pass on to the CA.
 	//
 	// By default the request is completely empty, but the pod spec author may
-	// request one or more DNS SANs using the pkcs10RequestParameters field on
+	// request one or more DNS and IP SANs using the pkcs10RequestParameters field on
 	// the pod certificate projected volume spec.
 	//
 	// The signer and CA implementation MUST NOT trust the contents of this